 For a first bankruptcy, the information stays on the public register until 4 years after you have been discharged or the discharge becomes unconditional.
 For No Asset Procedures, the details appear on the register for 5 years from acceptance.
-For Summary Instalment Orders the details appear in the register for the length of the order only.
+For Debt Repayment Orders the details appear in the register for the length of the order only.

 If you become insolvent more than once (whether through bankruptcy or NAP), your information will remain on the public register permanently.

 When you enter into a formal insolvency procedure, your name, address and date of acceptance must also be sent to the New Zealand Gazette for publication.
 We are also required to publish details of recent insolvencies on the home page of our website.

 If you are a creditor, you are entitled to receive key information about your debtor, including information about the amounts and priorities of other claims, their assets and liabilities and the progress of administration.

 Other laws may require disclosure

 From time to time, it may be necessary to disclose information for law enforcement purposes, for court proceedings, or because disclosure is required by other laws.

 Can I ever suppress my details from publication?

 People usually cannot ask for their details to be suppressed.
 The purpose of the register is to make the information available.

 However, if you have a domestic protection order or a harassment order in your favour, you should let us know, so that we can take steps to protect your safety by suppressing some of your contact information.